These are the 21 most awesome cellists of all time

 Hailing from a musical family, Harrison studied at the Royal College of Music in London, and under Hugo Becker in Berlin.
 Her performances became well known through early BBC broadcasts.
 She also made one of the BBC's earliest live outside broadcasts in May 1924 in the garden of her house at Oxted, duetting with nightingales.

-Sir Henry Wood, Edward Elgar and Charles Villiers Stanford were all great admirers of her playing.
+Sir Henry Wood, Edward Elgar and Charles Villiers Stanford were all great admirers of Harrison's playing.
 Wood and Elgar conducted many concerts in which she featured as soloist.
 Stanford, meanwhile, dedicated his Ballata and Ballabile, Op.
 160 to her.

 Emanuel Feuermann (1902-1942)

-A cellist of spectacular virtuosity and artistry, whose technical agility in the high registers led him to be named the ‘Wieniawski of the cello’, and of whom Toscanini said ‘there is no one after him.’
+The Ukraine-born Emanuel Feuermann was a cellist of spectacular virtuosity and artistry, whose technical agility in the high registers led him to be named the ‘Wieniawski of the cello’, and of whom Toscanini said ‘there is no one after him.’

 Feuermann settled in America in 1937 and was immediately recognised as an outstanding soloist, and formed a fruitful partnership with violinist Jascha Heifetz and pianist Arthur Rubinstein, himself one of the greatest pianists of all time.